Women in Turkey: Clothing

 The 2006 survey found that, compared to a previous study carried out in 1999, the number of women who employ headcoverings had increased in rural areas, but decreased in cities.
 It also found that the çarşaf, Turkish version of Arabic niqab, was almost never worn by women in the 18–39 age group.

 From 1999 to 2006, women not wearing head coverings in the 25–39 age group rose from 28% to 41.5%, and in the 18–24 group increased from 40.5% to 50.7%.
 The prevalence also differs by income: in 2006, 37.2% of women in the medium income group were uncovered, compared to 71.2% in the higher income group.

 The same survey asked single men whether they would want prospective wives to go covered: 56% responded no, 44% yes.
 Only 1.1% of covered women said they cover because of their spouses, fiancees or family.

 Women's health

 Since 1985, Turkish women have the right to freely exercise abortions in the first 10 weeks of pregnancy and the right to contraceptive medicine paid for by the Social Security.
-Modifications to the Civil Code in 1926 gave the right to women to initiate and obtain a divorce; only recognized in Malta (an EU country) for both men and women in 2011.

 Turkish prime minister Erdoğan argued that women should have at least three children.

-No gender discrimination exists regarding the laws as well as their practice in the health sector in Turkey.
 With the 1994 World Population and Development Conference, the Ministry of Health adopted a policy change which included the emotional, social and physical health of women and young girls with an integrated approach, rather than only reproductive health and family planning as it did in the past.
 Another initiative brought onto the agenda by the Ministry of Health after the Beijing Conference, is to ensure the participation of men in reproductive health and family planning.